Kokshetau: Transportation

 Partly due to its location, Kokshetau is a major transport hub on the highway and rail networks.
 Kokshetau has a strong public-transport system.

 Local public transport

 The city transport in Kokshetau consists of a network of buses, minibuses (marshrutka; which are GAZelle light commercial vehicles) and taxis that are available 24 hours a day.
 Public transport in Kokshetau is heavily privatized and mostly handled by private operators.

 City buses

 The first bus services in Kokshetau were introduced in 1939.
 Bus timetables and detailed schematic map of the route are at every stop.
 Distances between stops are about 300–500 meters.
 Buses in the city cost ₸80-₸120.
 Buses, mostly Yutong, LiAZ and MAZ buses, are the most common and popular mode of transport in the city.

 Public vans

-In the square between the bus and railway stations gather a range of taxis and minibuses offering to take you to Astana or Petropavl.
+In the square between the bus and railway stations gather a range of taxis and minibuses offering rides to Astana or Petropavl.